wslu42/qmonopoly/README.md

 - “SNATCH card” Steal one type of gate from one other player's hand (the target player will be left with none of that type of gates; can be saved for later use)

 #### Story cards
-- “All grown-ups were once children... but only few of them remember it.”
-(Reward: 3 X gates)
+- “*All grown-ups were once children... but only few of them remember it.*” (Reward: 3 X gates)
-- “You see, one loves the sunset when one is so sad.”
-(Reward: 3 X gates)
+- “*You see, one loves the sunset when one is so sad.*” (Reward: 3 X gates)
-- “If you love a flower that lives on a star, it is sweet to look at the sky at night.
-All the stars are a-bloom with flowers...”
-(Reward: 1 X and 1 H gates)
+- “*If you love a flower that lives on a star, it is sweet to look at the sky at night.
+All the stars are a-bloom with flowers...*” (Reward: 1 X and 1 H gates)
-- “In one of the stars I shall be living.
-In one of them I shall be laughing...You - only you - will have stars that can laugh.”
-(Reward: 1 X and 1 H gates)
+- “*In one of the stars I shall be living.
+In one of them I shall be laughing...You - only you - will have stars that can laugh.*” (Reward: 1 X and 1 H gates)
-- “But eyes are blind.
-You have to look with the heart.”(Reward: 3 H gates)
+- “*But eyes are blind.
+You have to look with the heart.*”(Reward: 3 H gates)
-- “The most beautiful things in the world cannot be seen or touched, they are felt with the heart.”
-(Reward: 1 X, 1 H, and 1 CX gates)
+- “*The most beautiful things in the world cannot be seen or touched, they are felt with the heart.*” (Reward: 1 X, 1 H, and 1 CX gates)
-- “The only things you learn are the things you tame” (Reward: 1 H, and 1 CX gates)
+- “*The only things you learn are the things you tame*” (Reward: 1 H, and 1 CX gates)
-- “But in herself alone she is more important than all the hundreds of you other roses...
-Because she is my rose.”
-(Reward: 1 X, and 1 CX gates)
+- “*But in herself alone she is more important than all the hundreds of you other roses...
+Because she is my rose.*” (Reward: 1 X, and 1 CX gates)
-- “It is the time you have wasted for your rose that makes your rose so important.”
-(Reward: 1 X, 1 H, and 1 CX gates)
+- “*It is the time you have wasted for your rose that makes your rose so important.*” (Reward: 1 X, 1 H, and 1 CX gates)

 ## Looking for feedbacks!
 Simple as it firstly looks like, the rule and map of this game have been tested and modified extensively to balance and improve playing experience.
 From the amount of gates on the map, various fortune/chance cards serve as useful (and sometimes surprise!) tools to assist competition, and also the winning condition of rose scores are carefully chosen after our thorough tests.
 This game is, nevertheless, still under testing and we would like to hear everyone's comment to make it more fun and even competitive.
 Please try it out and give us some thoughts/feedbacks!